Relationships

 end

-To configure the belongs_to relationship to Category we add one line to the Product resource:
+To configure the belongs_to relationship to Category we add a relationships block to the Product resource:

 defmodule App.Shop.Product do